Keeping Ridgeback Updated¶

 /statusmessage does not match the package version output by

-dpkg -s ros-kinetic-ridgeback-firmware.
+dpkg -s ros-melodic-ridgeback-firmware.
 In the future there will be an automated check for this which outputs a diagnostics warning when a firmware update is available to be applied.

 If new firmware is available, follow the below procedure to flash it to Ridgeback’s MCU: